dfwu/dfwu.github.io/_pages/presentations.md

 ---

+- 2025\.
+Negation and progressive aspect in Persian. with [Setayesh Dashti][sdashti] and [Daniel Altshuler][daltshuler].
+Talk at the 4th North American Conference on Iranian Linguistics (NACIL 4).
+- 2025\.
+Two paths to correction.
+Poster at GLOW 47.
 - 2024\.
 Why *not numeral NP* requires *but* but not *not many NP*.
 Talk at SuB 29.
 - 2024\.
 Corrective markers *bing* and *you* in Mandarin Chinese.
 Talk at SuB 29 Workshop ‘Evidentials in non-canonical speech acts’.
 - 2024\.
 Prosody of corrective *but* sentences in English.
 Poster at Speech Prosody 2024.